Skip to main content

 How will the University Communicate with me?

-• We will contact you by email, please remember to check your email account(s)
+• We will contact you by email, please remember to check your email account(s).
+Find out more about how the University communicates with you

-• You can also keep up to date by checking HertsHub news and StudyNet news and by following the university on Twitter
+• You can also keep up to date by checking HertsHub news and StudyNet news and by following the university on social media

 • You may also receive local communications from your School, the Doctoral College, or Research Team